 Reflecting on your skills also puts you in the driver's seat of your life and creates a heightened sense of awareness.
 As such, you become far less defensive.
 This will ensure that when someone points out a deficit, you will be able to acknowledge their insight and thank them for bringing this to your attention, rather than getting upset and defensive.

 As you escape from work this week, leave behind the stress and worry.
-Do not take other people’s baggage with you.
-Just focus on yourself and how you can improve your skills in the coming weeks.
+Do not take other people's baggage with you.
+Just focus on yourself and how you can improve your skills and competencies in the coming weeks.

 Relax, enjoy yourself but always remember that developing skills and competencies is your responsibility.
 Those are things that will serve you in your career wherever it takes you.
 Remember, I have come to notice that those with great skills and competencies are able to use them as currency for career success.